 Winter Storm Event Parking Bans

 Winter Storm Event Parking Bans are issued to prohibit parking from midnight to 7:00 a.m. on any City street in the entire City (including downtown).
 Sign up for “Winter Storm Event Parking Ban Alerts” in the Alert Center within the Notify Me module to get email alerts when on street parking has been restricted for the entire city.

 Winter Maintenance Parking Bans

 Winter Maintenance Parking Bans are issued to prohibit parking in the downtown area from midnight to 7:00 a.m. for continued snow removal.
-View our Downtown Snow Removal Parking Ban Map (PDF) to see all downtown areas impacted by an issued Winter Maintenance Parking Ban.
+Please note that the downtown metered parking area has been expanded and the Winter Maintenance Parking Ban will now include these new areas.
+View the updated Downtown Snow Removal Parking Ban Map to see all areas impacted by an issued Winter Maintenance Parking Ban.
 Sign up for “Winter Maintenance Parking Ban Alerts” in the Alert Center within the Notify Me module to get email alerts when on street parking has been restricted for downtown.

 Residents can pick-up sand (please do not exceed any more than two 5 gallon buckets) at the following locations:

 - Transfer Station (77 Old Turnpike Road; Monday-Saturday, 8:00am to 4:00pm)

 - Wastewater Treatment Plant (125 Hall Street; Monday-Friday, 7:30am to 3:00pm)

 - Abbott Road Material Storage Site (Across from #54 Behind the Gate, No Specific Hours)